bonaysoft/notion-md-gen/README.md

-# notion-blog
+# notion-md-gen

-`notion-blog` allows you to use Notion as a CMS for pages built with hugo.
+`notion-md-gen` allows you to use Notion as a CMS for pages built with hugo.
 You can use it as a cli or even automate your blog repo to update itself with the Github Action.

 ## Requisites